Headwinds leave bleeding airlines with few options

-SpiceJet, which had bucked the trend last year with a small IndiGo Airlines 105 crore profit for Q2, also went into the red with a Rs 389 crore loss for this July-September quarter.
+SpiceJet, which had bucked the trend last year with a small Rs 105 crore profit for Q2, also went into the red with a `389 crore loss for this July-September quarter.
 IndiGo, the poster boy of Indian aviation that has steadily reported profits, has seen its stocks wilt over 35 per cent this year after a Bloomberg analyst poll had predicted a much lower loss of Rs 391 crore.

 By the end of the financial year, the industry is expected to post a combined loss of Rs 13,000 crore, and the panic is palpable.
 It’s not that market demand is poor.
 India, with a growth rate of 16 per cent in passenger traffic, is among the fastest-growing aviation markets.
 IndiGo grew nearly 17 per cent to a revenue of Rs 6,185 crore in Q2 this year.
 SpiceJet’s revenue too went up nearly 4 per cent.